How to have a Rest Day in Boxing for Improved Performance, Smarter Training, and Mental Relaxation

-In my experience as a commited boxer, undertraining can be better than over training as injuries can lead to many missed sessions
+In my experience as a committed boxer, under-training is better than over training as injuries can lead to many missed sessions.

 The best time to take a nap during the day is 8 hours after waking, with the perfect nap time of 24 minutes according to Daniel H. Pink in his bestselling book ‘When, The Scientific Secrets Of Perfect Timing’.

-Studies have shown that getting a sports massage is a great short term benefit for your body because deep tissue massage techniques are used to release chronic muscle tension.
+Studies have shown that getting a sports massage is a great short term benefit for your body which could lead to a long term benefit.

 - Lower back

-Sports massages have also been shown to improve psychological aspects of recovery.
+Massage therapy may also improve psychological aspects of recovery.
+For example:

 Hydrotherapy & Cyrotherapy Centres

-Hydrotherapy is a whole-body therapeutic treatment that involves exercising in water with a temperature of 33-36ºC.
+Hydrotherapy: is a whole-body therapeutic treatment which involves exercising in water with a temperature of 33-36ºC.

-They are fantastic at increasing the circulation of blood flow around the body as well as being a very light form of cardio that helps to increase the range of motion in your joints.
+They are fantastic at increasing the circulation of blood flow around the body due to movement and temperature.

-Cryotherapy – meaning ‘cold therapy’ is where your body is exposed to freezing cold temperatures for several minutes.
+Cryotherapy: meaning ‘cold therapy’ is where your body is exposed to freezing cold temperatures (-110° celsius) for several minutes.